-I intend to add more details here when I get a chance to take some proper photos, specifically, I will add a section on the construction of the outdoor video camera housing one wiring.
+I intend to add more details here when I get a chance to take some proper photos, specifically, I will add a section on the construction of the outdoor video camera housing.

 I used SecuritySpy by BTV software (now Bensoft) to capture the frames.
 This software was intended for businesses interested in "Loss prevention," otherwise known as catching shoplifters.
 For that reason, it's a little spendy, and the features aren't perfect, but it does work rather well.

 There are 2 primary features I was looking for: Storing a time-lapse video, and providing web access to the camera.
 Security Spy does provide these functions, and it let me set a schedule for beginning and stopping the recording for each day on a weekly schedule.
 Also, you can modify the settings over the web interface.

 I did have some trouble with SecuritySpy crashing, but by contacting support, they provided me with an AppleScript that monitored the application and restarted it.